AsteriskAmpersand/Ice-Stable/README.md

 - Clutch Claw Weapon Attack:
   - Second Hit:
     - Partbreak Modifier increased to 1.4x (up from 1.0x).
-    - Compensates for the first hit having a Partbreak Mod of 0.0x.
+    - > This change compensates for the first hit having a Partbreak Modifier of 0.0x.

 ### ──────────【 Charge Blade 】────────── ###